To help you manage the conditions of a hydrotherapy pool and the room it resides in, you need a plant system.

 Before you put any designs in place to install a hydrotherapy pool, you need to know what a pool plant system does, including the amount of space required.

-Here’s a quick guide to what’s included in a hydrotherapy pool plant system!
+Here’s a quick guide to what’s included in a hydrotherapy pool plant room!

 Updated: 11th April 2022